harvy4002/harvy4002.github.io/_posts/2020-07-18-summer-july-box/2020-07-18-summer-july-box.md

 ##### Pravha

-Surpisingly refreshing pilsner, fairly light as well and filled up my 1 litre jug quite nicely.
+Harvy - Surpisingly refreshing pilsner, fairly light as well and filled up my 1 litre jug quite nicely.
 I could be seen drinking the bigger bottles for a nice summer beer.

+#### Chai Latte

+Harvy - Finally got around to this a few months later.
+Tasted pretty much like most chai lattes.
+I'm used to the starbucks supermarket versions and it was pretty much it.

+#### Manilife

+Harvy - It's just peanut butter but barely enough to cover toast.
+What was the USP here?